-In the United States, the Bank has one branch office, SEB AB, New York Branch, and a broker-dealer subsidiary, SEB Securities Inc. (herein, "SEB Securities" or the "Broker-Dealer").
-In addition, the Bank owns SEB Asset Management America, which is a dormant entity with no activity conducted, and Suecia Insurance Company, which is a small re-insurance company in the process of run-off.
+In the United States, the Bank has one branch office, SEB AB, New York Branch (herein the "New York Branch", or the "Branch"), and a broker-dealer subsidiary, SEB Securities Inc. (herein, "SEB Securities" or the "Broker-Dealer").
+In addition, the Bank owns Suecia Insurance Company, which is a small reinsurance company in the process of run-off.
 The Bank has determined that none of its U.S. entities is a "material entity" for the purposes of the U.S. Resolution Plan.
-A brief description of the SEB AB, New York branch and of SEB Securities Inc. is provided below.
+A brief description of the New York Branch and of the Broker-Dealer is provided below.
 These two entities represent the only significant share of assets, liabilities and activities conducted in SEB's U.S. operations.